CMASCenter/pcluster-cmaq/docs/index.md

 This document provides several hands-on tutorials that are designed to be read in order.

 <br>
-The Introductory Tutorial will walk you through creating a demo ParallelCluster.
-You will learn how to set up your AWS Identity and Access Management Roles, configure and create a demo cluster, and exit and delete the cluster.  </br>

 ### Single VM Tutorials
 The Single VM Tutorial will show you how to create a single virtual machine using an AMI that has the software and data pre-loaded and give instructions for creating the virtual machine using ec2 instances that have different number of cores, and are matched to the benchmark domain.